分辨率更上一层楼:解决社会面临的挑战

 The function of each cell and each organism decisively depends on the dynamic interactions between biological macromolecules and on their correct three-dimensional structure.
 Faulty interaction and incorrectly folded structures eventually lead to diseases and ageing.

-The aim of the Institute for Physical Biology at the Heinrich Heine University of Düsseldorf is to understand these interactions and to determine the three-dimensional structure of the protein complexes involved in decisive cellular processes - if possible, in atomic resolution.
+The aim of the Institute for Physical Biology at the Heinrich Heine University of Düsseldorf is to understand these interactions and to determine the three-dimensional structure of the protein complexes involved in cellular processes - if possible, at atomic resolution.

 They are interested in understanding the structural features of life's key players and to use their insights to identify new therapeutic opportunities to interfere with disease-related processes.